goyalankit/backup-old-goyalankit.github.io/source/_posts/2014-03-15-the-star-in-ruby.markdown

 # => "arg1 arg2 arg3"
 ```

-You can convert list of arguments back to array using splat.
+* You can also convert list of arguments back to array using splat.
 For
 example:

 ```